 Should I make a silver fork in my mouth joke?
 Or should I just say I learned everything I needed to know before kindergarten.

-This is a lame non sequitur, but I wanted to also mention an old-school friend Amedeo Panetta, a family man of integrity and old-world charm, who always understood the beauty in the real and the true.
-He was a jewelry maker, albeit costume, but had a fine, humble, passionate, designer's eye.
+I wanted to also mention an old-school friend Amedeo Panetta, a family man of integrity and old-world charm, who always understood the beauty in the real and the true.
+He was a jewelry maker, albeit costume, but had a fine designer's eye.
 He was also crazy about artichokes.
-One night he was telling me about flying on a DC-7 to Italy, and then taking the Queen Elizabeth II back home – you can't cross the same ocean twice he said, paraphrasing Heraclitus.
-I asked him what it was like because I'd heard glamorous as hell; I'd also heard hellacious–dangerous, smoky, boozy, boring, and expensive.
+One night he was telling me about flying on a piston-powered DC-7 Globemaster to Italy back in the late '50s.
+I asked him what it was like because I'd heard it was glamorous as hell; I'd also heard hellacious–dangerous, smoky, boozy, loud, and expensive.

 A Classic Call to Authentic Adventure.

-So we invite you to come join us on our naive, quixotic adventure into the past and the future –we'll try, in our own inimitable way, to make every step of the way full of interestingness and beauty, and, to kind of quote Woody Allen, 'un-jejunosity'.
+So come join us on our naive, quixotic journey–we'll try, in our own inimitable way, to make every step taken full of interestingness and beauty, and, to kind of quote Woody Allen, "un-jejunosity."

 Who's Johnny Mustard?

 My folks bought a house in 1964 from the Cruikshanks, an old couple who left their dog Mustard behind since they were moving to a retirement home and couldn't take him.
-Because my middle name is John, my porn name is Johnny Mustard, according to the old-school rules (middle name + first pet = porn name).
+Because my middle name is John, my porn name is Johnny Mustard, according to the old-school rules: